Sunday, April 14, 2024

 This one was pitched as more of a children's show and featured the same type of skits that were later a feature of Monty Python

 The part that interests me the most was the appearance of the Bonzo Dog Doo-Dah Band.
 The Bonzos are one of my favorite groups, the Monty Python of rock music.
 They used creative anarchy on stage, and they performed a song in every episode.
 Reportedly the TV appearances were toned down from their stage act.
-Neil Innes, one of the principle songwriters with Vivian Stanshall, later wrote songs for the TV show and for Monty Python and the Holy Grail, performing "Sir Robin's Song" in the movie.
+Neil Innes, one of the principal songwriters with Vivian Stanshall, later wrote songs for the TV show and for Monty Python and the Holy Grail, performing "Sir Robin's Song" in the movie.

 Denise Coffey is not well known in the US, but was very successful in the UK after the show.
 The same goes for David Jason, who had a major role in Only Fools and Horses, which did make it across the pond.
 He was eventually knighted.